kylethielk/twitter-findtofollow/README.md

 Limitations
 -----------

-This first pass is fully functional but is void of error checking.
-So far it has only been used for personal use on a local webserver so is lacking in basic security checks, input validation  etc..
+Still a work in progress, backup your <username>.json occasionally just in case.

 Credit
 ------

-Extensive use of TwitterApiExchange library from James Mallison.
-Code found [here](http://github.com/j7mbo/twitter-api-php).
+Extensive use of TwitterOAuth library from [Abraham Willams](http://abrah.am).

 For tracking performance of API calls the timer library from David Zoli is used.
 Code [here](https://github.com/davidzoli/php-timer-class).